Raj-Shah10/AlphaCore-Crypto-Trading/README.md

 # AlphaCore-Crypto-Trading
 A real-time, automated trading dashboard built with Python, Streamlit, and Plotly.
-It fetches market data using CCXT or yFinance, processes it with technical indicators, and generates basic buy/sell signals to support informed trading decisions.
-The dashboard includes a user-friendly interface, interactive visualizations, and optional AI-powered insights via Google Generative AI.
+It fetches market data using CCXT, processes it with technical indicators, and generates basic buy/sell signals to support informed trading decisions.
+The dashboard includes a user-friendly interface, interactive visualizations, and AI-powered insights via Google Generative AI.
 Designed to be modular, extensible, and ideal for educational use, strategy testing, or rapid prototyping in the algorithmic trading domain.

 ---